 - Download The Ocean Foundation tax-exempt status letter

 - Visit our GuideStar and Charity Navigator listings

 - Click here for our TOF authored/published articles

 Independent Voting Board Members

-The above board members constitute the Board of Directors of The Ocean Foundation and of SeaWeb.
-The Ocean Foundation by-laws currently allow for 15 board members.
-Of the current board members, 90% are fully independent with no material or pecuniary relationship with The Ocean Foundation (in the US, independent outsiders make up 66% of all boards).
-The Ocean Foundation is not a membership organization, thus our board members are elected by the board itself; they are not appointed by Chair of the Board (i.e. this is a self-perpetuating board).
+The Ocean Foundation by-laws currently allow for 15 board members on our Board of Directors.
+Of the current board members, 90% are fully independent with no material or pecuniary relationship with The Ocean Foundation (in the U.S., independent outsiders make up 66% of all boards).
+The Ocean Foundation is not a membership organization, thus our board members are elected by the board itself; they are not appointed by the Chair of the Board (i.e. this is a self-perpetuating board).
 One member of our board is the paid President of The Ocean Foundation.

 We are proud to be have earned a four-star rating on Charity Navigator, as it exemplifies our commitment to transparency, impact reporting, and fiscal health.
 We appreciate how thoughtful and transparent Charity Navigator has been as it actively transforms the metrics by which it measures the effectiveness of organizations.
 We think that better metrics help everyone ensure that they are comparing apples to apples when evaluating organizations.

 In addition, in fiscal year 2016 we reached Platinum level on Guidestar, a result of our extensive Monitoring and Evaluation program in which we work measure our direct impact and effectiveness.
 We also earned a Platinum Seal of Transparency in 2021.